 I define connection as the energy that exists between people when they feel seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.

-Before last Christmas, I found myself not having enough time to do anything; preparations for Christmas and New Year’s, online shopping looking for the best New Year’s cocktail drink and finding where I can locate a make up colour palette from the latest You-tuber for my daughters.
-My head felt foggy and my eyes sore, I would stay awake till 2 or 3 am in the morning watching Youtube videos on my phone or just scrolling through Instagram and Facebook to see what others were doing during the festivities.
+My head felt foggy and my eyes sore, and then I would stay awake until 2 or 3 am in the morning watching Youtube videos on my phone or just scrolling through Instagram and Facebook to see what others were doing during the festivities.

 Then I stumbled across this feature on my iPhone— “Screen Time”.
 It allowed me to set what time my phone will not be available and I entered 10 pm to 7 pm.
 During this time, my phone would go into a temporary hibernation where I can still use it but need to make a conscious decision as to whether it is necessary or not.

-Unfortunately, we have become so connected virtually that we have actually lost touch and connection with loved ones.
+Unfortunately, we have become so connected virtually that we have actually lost our ability to connect face to face

-Statistics have it that the average American spend close to 10 hours in front of a screen every day.
+Statistics show the average Australian spends 6-10 hours in front of a screen every day.
 The number is pretty alarming, but what’s worse is what studies have been revealing on the effects of prolonged screen time.
 Both the short term and long-term effects of extended times in the screens change the chemical operations and physical nature of your brain.
 It makes you lose a sense of the world and leads to irritation, thus hindering healthy social life with other people.

 Riding in a public bus, wasn’t any different, I noticed that virtually no passenger made eye contact with the other but stayed glued on their smartphones and some continued to do so even after alighting the bus.
 Well, this is a common trend in almost every part of the world today.
 With technology advancement, no individual wants to remain behind.